geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > Using an in-memory datastore like Redis to serve all the product details will drastically reduce the response times.

 Another use can be for searching rather than running complex SQL query to find red t-shirt from Adidas of medium size we can use [Solr](https://lucene.apache.org/solr/) or [Elastic Search](https://www.elastic.co/) for blazing-fast faceted search.
 Solr is a NoSQL database with transaction support.
-This can help for software scalability and resilience.
+This can help with software scalability and resilience.

 Both Redis and Solr/Elastic search will need some data to be filled up in advance to function but they surely outweigh the benefits of not hitting a relational database on each client request.